flatrick/graylog2_iis/README.md

 # graylog2_iis
-Configuration to get IIS logs into Graylog with each field extracted
+Configuration to get IIS logs into Graylog using Graylog collector-sidecar (FileBeats), after which all fields are extracted from the message into searchable fields.
+In this example, the field log_timestamp is also converted from unmarked UTC to Europe/Stockholm.

 ## Currently missing or not working